 Published by Gretchen

 I am a wife to my wonderful husband and the mama to two beautiful girls adopted from China.
-We have turned what was once a animal production farm into an animal sanctuary where animals are allowed to live out their lives in peace.
 We are striving for a simple life.
 We want to be able to provide ourselves with most of the items we need to survive; only buying things when absolutely necessary.
 We now strive to provide a portion of our family's food through organic gardening.
-I cook from scratch, make my own vegan cheese and nut milks, and make my own non-toxic cleaning products.
-Please join us as we transition from a Nourishing Tradition-style kitchen to a plant-based kitchen and from a sheep farm to a farm sanctuary.
+I cook from scratch, live a fairly frugal lifestyle, and make my own non-toxic cleaning products.
+Please join us as we stumble toward a more self-sufficient and frugal life together.
 View all posts by Gretchen